Toolkit

 Measurement & Validation

 Count how many stories in a sprint include a planet benefit statement.
-Optional: For features delivered, assess uptake of the lower-impact option they enable.
+For features delivered, assess uptake of the lower-impact option they enable.

 Want help running a net positive sprint?